 During 2020/21, the Council received a range of funding from Scottish Government in response to the COVID-19 pandemic.
 For a number of these grants the Council has acted as an intermediary of the Scottish Government by administering the receipt and payment process to the ultimate recipient of the funding ie targeted business support.
 The Council provided these grants to the recipient to the level and criteria set by the Scottish Government and had no discretion around the payments.
-The amount of these agency grants and payments in 2020/21 is £53.094m.
+The amount of these agency grants and payments in 2020/21 is £53.094m including £52m in Business Grants.